pedram-mn/lyrics-finder-bot/README.md

 Also you can replace genius api token with yourself which you get from <a href="https://docs.genius.com">https://docs.genius.com</a>

-<h3>You can email me for any bug report or any questions
+<h3>You can email pedram.monazzami@gmail.com for any bug report or any questions<h3>
-Email:pedram.monazzami@gmail.com<h3>